 For Nathan Pirtle, 1.8 million followers on Twitter is just the beginning.
 He’s still reaching for new relationships, building more clientele, and creating more trust than he’s ever created over on the Twitter platform.
 Most importantly, he started with, and still uses, these three important tips for his marketing plan on Twitter.

 Why not follow the lead of this Twitter giant?
 Break down the walls of your marketing barriers over on the Twitter platform and try some of these tips today!
 Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.